-Charles and Caroline Todd are a mother and son writing team who live on the east coast of the United States.
+Charles and Caroline Todd are a mother-and-son writing team who live on the east coast of the United States.
 Caroline has a BA in English Literature and History, and a Masters in International Relations.
 Charles has a BA in Communication Studies with an emphasis on Business Management, and a culinary arts degree that means he can boil more than water.
 Caroline has been married (to the same man) for umpteen years, and Charles is divorced.

 Charles and Caroline have a rich storytelling heritage.
 Both spent many evenings on the porch listening to their fathers and grandfathers reminisce.
 And a maternal grandmother told marvelous ghost stories.
 This tradition allows them to write with passion about events before their own time.
-And an uncle/great uncle who served as a flyer in WWI aroused an early interest in the Great War.
+And an uncle/great-uncle who served as a flyer in WWI aroused an early interest in the Great War.

 Charles learned the rich history of Britain, including the legends of King Arthur, William Wallace, and other heroes, as a child.
 Books on Nelson and by Winston Churchill were always at hand.
-Their many trips to England gave them the opportunity to spend time in villages and the countryside, where there’s a different viewpoint from that of the large cities.
+Their many trips to England gave them the opportunity to spend time in villages and the countryside, where there’a different viewpoint from that of the large cities.
 Their travels are at the heart of the series they began ten years ago.

 Charles’s love of history led him to a study of some of the wars that shape it: the American Civil War, WWI and WWII.
-He enjoys all things nautical, has an international collection of seashells and has sailed most of his life.
+He enjoys all things nautical, has an international collection of seashells, and has sailed most of his life.
 Golf is still a hobby that can be both friend and foe.
 And sports in general are enthusiasms.
 Charles had a career as a business consultant.
 This experience gave him an understanding of going to troubled places where no one was glad to see him arrive.
 This was excellent training for Rutledge’s reception as he tries to find a killer in spite of local resistance.

-Both Caroline and Charles also share a love of animals, and family pets have always been rescues.
+Both Caroline and Charles share a love of animals, and family pets have always been rescues.
 There was once a lizard named Schnickelfritz.
 Don’t ask.